greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 CHANGE LOG:
 We changed the version to 1.0 after 5 years it should no longer have a "beta" feeling!

+1.0.4 build 2170 Release Candidate 4

+Bugs resolved:
+* Fixed error during OAuth process due to authorization dialog not opening, see bug #3578480
+* Fixed error in external command plugin, see bugs #3578391, #3578379, #3578377
+* Fixed editor window not being resized to image size, see bug #3578325

 1.0.3 build 2159 Release Candidate 3

 Features added: